 - FERC's Guideline 2 Consistency within a Reliability Standard.
 The requirement has no sub-requirements; only one VRF was assigned so there is no conflict. - FERC's Guideline 3 Consistency among Reliability Standards.
 TOP-001-2, Requirement R10 is a new requirement that was assigned a Medium VRF.
 When evaluating the VRF to be assigned to this requirement, the SDT took into account that this requirement is an informational item, not the actual action to alleviate the problem.
 The action is covered in proposed TOP-001-2, Requirement R8 which has a High VRF.
-If the Transmission Operator failed to notify the Reliability Coordinator of actions to alleviate a specific SOL that supports local area reliability, the Transmission Operator is still obligated to operate to alleviate the SOL through the proposed TOP-001-2, Requirement R8.
+If the Transmission Operator failed to notify the Reliability Coordinator of actions to alleviate a specific SOL that supports local area reliability, the Transmission Operator is still obligated to operate to alleviate the SOL through the proposed TOP 001-2, Requirement R8.Requirements R7 and R9 which

+- have High VRFs.
 Therefore, the simple act of failing to notify the Reliability Coordinator, while it may impair the Reliability Coordinator's understanding, does not, in itself, lead to bulk power system instability, separation, or cascading failures.
 Therefore, this requirement was assigned a Medium VRF. - FERC's Guideline 4 Consistency with NERC's Definition of a VRF.
 TOP-001-2, Requirement R10 mandates that entities notify their Reliability Coordinator of actions taken to alleviate a problem.
-The action has already been taken as per proposed TOP-001-2, Requirement R8 and this requirement is a simple notification requirement for informational purposes only.
+The action has already been taken as per proposed TOP-001-2, Requirement R8Requirements R7, R9, and R11 and this requirement is a simple notification requirement for informational purposes only.
 Therefore, bulk power system instability, separation, or cascading failures are not likely to occur due to a failure to notify the Reliability Coordinator.
-Therefore, this requirement was assigned a Medium VRF.

-• FERC's Guideline 5 - Treatment of Requirements that Co-mingle More Than One Objective.
+Therefore, this requirement was assigned a Medium VRF. - FERC's Guideline 5 Treatment of Requirements that Co-mingle More Than One Objective.
 TOP-001-2, Requirement R10 addresses a single objective and has a single VRF.

 - FERC's Guideline 2 Consistency within a Reliability Standard.
 The requirement has no sub-requirements; only one VRF was assigned so there is no conflict. - FERC's Guideline 3 Consistency among Reliability Standards.
 TOP-001-2, Requirement R11 is a new requirement, so there are no comparable requirements with which to compare VRFs.
 However, it is similar to approved TOP-008-1, Requirement R1 which has a High VRF.
 Therefore, there is consistency among Reliability Standards. - FERC's Guideline 4 Consistency with NERC's Definition of a VRF.
-TOP-001-2, Requirement R11 mandates that entities operate within each identified IROL and its associated IROL T_v or SOL identified in Requirement R8.
+TOP-001-2, Requirement R11 mandates that entities operate within each identified act or direct others to act to mitigate the magnitude and duration of exceeding an IROL and its associated IROL Tv or SOL identified in Requirement R8.
 By definition, if an entity fails to do so, bulk power system instability, separation, or cascading failures are likely to occur.
 Therefore, this requirement was assigned a High VRF. - FERC's Guideline 5 Treatment of Requirements that Co-mingle More Than One Objective.
 TOP-001-2, Requirement R11 addresses a single objective and has a single VRF.